Introduction to the InCountry Data Residency for Salesforce app

 InCountryRestApiEndpointobject and click Manage Records.

-On the opened InCountryRestApiEndpoint page, locate the country which REST API endpoint you want to modify.
+On the opened InCountryRestApiEndpoint page, locate the country whose REST API endpoint you want to modify.

 For the required country, click Edit.